 I, the undersigned, will uphold and support all aspects of the Honor Code in addition to those expectations outlined in other program and university publications.
 I understand that if I violate the Honor Code, my behavior may result in serious disciplinary action, including dismissal.

-Name (print) Date r anne (princ)
+Name (print) Date

+-

+Signature